FACT: Life isn't easy and it was never supposed to be

-1. Constantly varied: do something different every day
+Constantly varied: Do something different every day

 We believe that training a wide variety of different movements increases your ability to do the known and unknown tasks that you may encounter on a daily basis.

-Functional movements are movements that you use every day - we focus on the squat as the base movement and yes, we squat to below parallel.
+Functional movements are movements that you use every day - we focus on the squat as the foundation movement and yes, we squat to below parallel.
 That may not happen on your first session but we think it's something worth working towards.
-You use it when you get out of a bed in the morning and when you get off the toilet.
+You use it when you get out of a bed in the morning and every single time you get off the toilet.

 It doesn't matter if you're a fire fighter attending the scene of an accident or a soccer mum carrying her groceries to the car.
 It's the things we do in the gym on a daily basis that prepare you for whatever life has in store for you.

-But you don't use machines… is that safe?
+You guys don't use machines… is that safe?

-3. High intensity: It's all relative
+High intensity: It's all relative

 Most importantly intensity is relative.
-Eg. What may be intense for a well conditioned athlete will be different to a pregnant woman in her second tri-mester (and yes, we train both…)
+Eg. What may be intense for a well conditioned athlete will be different to a pregnant woman in her second trimester (and yes, we train both…)